Surrey Business Excellence Awards

 - Category 7: Nominees must be 30 years or younger, and own a Surrey-based business.

-- The business must be located within Surrey and have a current Surrey business license
+- The business premises must be located within Surrey and have a current Surrey business license

 - Previous winners in a particular category are ineligible for 3 years following the year in which they won